Branimir Štulić: Life in the Netherlands

 In 2005 he published an autobiography called Smijurija u mjerama, with mixed to positive reception.
 Hrvoje Horvat, a Croatian journalist, wrote a biography of Johnny Štulić titled Fantom slobode ("The Phantom of Freedom"), published in 2006.
 Due to Štulić's immense popularity in former Yugoslavia, the book was an immediate commercial success.
 However, it was also heavily criticized by many literary critics, and even Štulić himself, for its occasionally poor writing quality and alleged misinterpretation of facts.
 Ines Pletikos directed a documentary film Kad Miki kaže da se boji (2004), and Kruno Petrinović wrote a book, Prilozi za biografiju Johnnyja B. Štulića (2006), about the heroes of Johnny's poems.

 Today, Štulić lives a modest and ascetic lifestyle in Houten, Netherlands, with wife Josephine Grundmeiyer.
 He typically does not give interviews and is very protective of his privacy.
 He states he has no interest in going back to his rock career, though he has since recorded and posted over 600 traditional songs, hit covers and some original material on YouTube.
 He also worked on a dozen Serbo-Croatian translations of ancient and medieval works.

 In 2012 he initiated a lawsuit against Croatia Records from Zagreb, the direct successor of Jugoton, over royalty rights, as well book publisher from Belgrade, for copyright infringement.
 In revolt to the statements made by music editor from the Croatia Records and former Jugoton, Štulić stated that Azra is not a Croatian band.
 About appearing in Croatia or Serbia, he said that he does not want to perform in "occupied territories", referring to the successor states that contributed to the breakup of Yugoslavia.
-He saw himself as Yugoslav and stated that Yugoslavia is his only country of origin. Štulić states he sees no reason to return the region, as he "went as far away as possible from people who suddenly wanted to kill each other".
+He saw himself as Yugoslav and stated that Yugoslavia is his only country of origin. Štulić states he sees no reason to return to the region, as he "went as far away as possible from people who suddenly wanted to kill each other".
 Upon being asked about visiting Croatia or Serbia, he stated he could not due to not possessing a passport and that he has no interest in registering for one.